itsdfish/PublicGoodsTournament.jl/README.md

 The folder `src` contains a template associated with your name where you can write your code.
 A simple example can be found in `src/douche_bag.jl`.

+# Documentation

+The documentation can be found [here](https://itsdfish.github.io/PublicGoodsTournament.jl/dev/api/).

 # Submitting your Agent

 As you work on your agent, you can commit changes to your fork optionally from the Julia REPL.
 Simply type `]` to switch to the terminal mode and use git commands as usual.
 Once you are ready to submit your agent, submit a pull request to the originating repo.